How to Test CPU Throttling in Windows 11

 Step 3: Start the CPU stress test

-With both programs set up:
+With both programs set up, proceed to the following steps:

 1. Launch Prime95.